xregistry/spec/core/spec.md

 it was deleted or never existed, is not an error and is not a condition that a server is REQUIRED to detect.
 In these "dangling xref" situations the serialization of the source Resource will not include any target Resource attributes, or nested collections.
-Rather, it will only show the `id` and `xref` attributes.
+Rather, it will only show the `RESOURCEid` and `xref` attributes.

 ---